w3hhh-m/wb-tech/l0/README.md

 Retries should be more production-ready, at least with backoff

 Could add metrics and logging, but thought it was overhead for a "test task"

+Probably, using a migrator in a separate container is not the best idea.
+If there was CI, it would be nice running migrations from there, but for local development I think it is acceptable.
 ```

 ## Key Features